 The CT scan is a type of x-ray test that produces detailed, cross-sectional images of the body.
 Unlike a regular x-ray, CT scans can show the detail in soft tissues such as internal organs.

 This test can help tell if any lymph nodes or organs in the body are enlarged.
-It isn't usually needed to diagnose leukemia, but it may be done if the doctor suspects the leukemia is growing in lymph nodes in the chest or in organs like the spleen or liver.
-It is also sometimes used to look at the brain and spinal cord, but MRI may also be used for this.
+It isn’t usually needed to diagnose leukemia, but it might be done if the doctor suspects the leukemia is growing in lymph nodes in the chest or in organs like the spleen or liver.
+It is also sometimes used to look at the brain and spinal cord, but an MRI scan may also be used for this.

 Instead of taking one picture, like a regular x-ray, a CT scanner takes many pictures as it rotates around your child.
 A computer then combines these pictures into detailed images of the part of the body that is being studied.

 Before the scan, your child may be asked to drink a contrast solution and/or get an intravenous (IV) injection of a contrast dye that helps better outline abnormal areas in the body.
 He or she may need an IV line through which the contrast dye is injected.

 The IV injection of contrast dye can cause a feeling of flushing or warmth in the face or elsewhere.
 Some people are allergic and get hives or, rarely, have more serious reactions like trouble breathing and low blood pressure.
 Be sure to tell the doctor if your child has any allergies or has ever had a reaction to any contrast material used for x-rays.

 CT scans take longer than regular x-rays.
 A CT scanner has been described as a large donut, with a narrow table in the middle opening.
 Your child will need to lie still on the table while the scan is being done.
 During the test, the table slides in and out of the scanner.
 Some people feel a bit confined while the scan is being done.
 Some children might need to be sedated before the test to help make sure they stay still so the pictures come out well.